 You will never be capable of understanding your potential if you always stay in your comfort zone.
 Your comfort zone is a fantasy place inside your mind where you’re never challenged, questioned, or harmed.
 In this area, you don’t have to worry about the girl or guy telling you, “No, I’m busy this weekend,” because you never ask them.
 You just assume they’ll tell you no and don’t bother taking the risk.

 If you want the job, apply for it.
 If you’re offered the job, accept the position.
 You don’t always need to have all of the answers and skills to do something.
 But if you never try, you’ll never know.
-Therefore, be very cognizant about taking advice about things involving your success and future.
+Therefore, be very cognizant about taking advice about your success and future.
 This is your journey, not theirs.

 You’re not going to associate with negative people: